Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Introduction

-Finally, we generalize \cite{Ashikhmin:1999ef} and connect enumerators to logical error probabilities when the code is subjected to any i.i.d. single qudit error channel.
-We provide the optimal decoder for any code that admits a known quantum lego construction and propose a more accurate method to compute effective distances and error thresholds.
+{Finally, we introduce novel applications and new abstract enumerators that have not been discussed in literature.
+We generalize \cite{Ashikhmin:1999ef} and connect enumerators to logical error probabilities when the code is subjected to any i.i.d. single qudit error channel.
+We then provide the optimal decoder for any code that admits a known QL construction and propose a more accurate method to compute effective distances and error thresholds.
 Our arguments hints at a general connection between the hardness of distance calculation, optimal decoding, and the amount of entanglement present in the system.
+Because the speedup relies on a tensor network construction of the quantum code or quantum state in question, we also provide a systematic method for building all stabilizer codes and graph states using Quantum Lego.
+This also includes the cases where the stabilizer group is non-Abelian, such as the Quantum Double models.
+These breakthroughs lift a longstanding computational barrier for the exact analyses of quantum codes and resource states in measurement-based quantum computation.
+Additionally, we show that the higher genus weight enumerator of pure states computes the non-stabilizerness of a state, thus providing an another efficient method for the challenging task of computing quantum many-body magic. }

 As a proof of principle, we derive weight enumerators, compute (biased) distances, and obtain exact analytical expressions for logical error probabilities under depolarizing and coherent noise for a few well-known stabilizer and subsystem codes that are of order a hundred qubits or so.
 The novel contributions in this paper are summarized in Fig.~\ref{fig:intro}.
+Overall, the tensor-network-based approach to quantum weight enumerators provides both a unified framework and the practical means for studying code properties, decoding, entanglement, and magic in quantum codes and quantum manybody systems at large.